raftAtGit/Chainvayler/README.md

 average tx/second: 5251.96, own tx/second: 1790.21
 ```

-So, what happened (with default values) exactly is:
+So, what happened (with the default values) exactly is:
 * We had launched 3 instances of _Bank_ sample where _replication_ is enabled and _persistence_ is disabled
 * They all registered themselves to `peer-stats` application to provide some metrics
 * They started to make random _write_ operations over their copy of the _Bank_ with 5 threads
 * `peer-stats` application collected and printed their metrics every 5 seconds
 * After all writers are finished:
-  * `peer-stats` got final details of each one's _Bank_ object and also _Chainvayler_'s implemenation details, like transaction count and internal object pool
+  * `peer-stats` got the final copy of each one's _Bank_ object and also _Chainvayler_'s implemenation details, like transaction count and internal object pool
   * Compared each one of them against any other them
   * Checked if they are __completely identical__
 * Printed the final statistics